Valerie Todd Davies: Awards and legacy

 The genera Toddiana and Daviesa as well as 15 new species of arachnids, including Austrachaea daviesae were named for her.
 The spiders she collected and indexed during many expeditions to north Queensland form the basis of the arachnid collection at the Queensland Museum.
 100 new species of spider and 17 new genera were collected during her many expeditions to Cape York, Mount Finnegan, Mount Bellenden and Hinchinbrook Island.

 Davies was a member of the International Federation of University Women (IFUW) and from 1978 to 1982 was deputy chair of the Queensland Rhodes Scholarship selection committee.

 Personal life

-Valerie Todd married George Davies, who she had known from girlhood in 1948.
-She died on 29 October 2012 and was survived by their three children.
+Valerie Todd married George Davies, who she had known from girlhood, in 1948.
+They had three children.
+She died on 29 October 2012.

 Publications

+Davies authored over 40 publications with the most substantial being: